 Funds Raised: £10,000

 It is proven that an aerial presence is a strong deterrant to potential poachers.
 The 'Eyes in the Sky' plane will patrol key rhino habitats at different times of the day helping to reduce the risk of poaching.

 We were able to fund the operational costs of this plane thanks to the generosity of the Jean Sainsbury Animal Welfare Trust.

 Funds Raised: £27,000

 Effective anti-poaching units (APU) are essential to reduce the number of poaching incidents where rhino still live in their natural habitat.
-Through ongoing fundraising campaigns Helping Rhinos have provide support for the Ol Pejeta Conservancy APU patrols, which include specially trainied dog units.
+Through ongoing fundraising campaigns Helping Rhinos have provided support for the Ol Pejeta Conservancy APU patrols, which include specially trained dog units.

-Thanks in the main to the effectiveness of the Ol Pejeta APU, no rhinos have been poached on the conservancy since the start of 2018.
+Thanks to the effectiveness of the Ol Pejeta APU, no rhinos have been poached on the conservancy since the start of 2018.

-We were able to help protrct East Africa's largest black rhino population thanks to the generoisty of our supporters.
+We were able to help protect East Africa's largest black rhino population thanks to the generosity of our supporters.

 BLACK MAMBAS ANTI-POACHING UNIT

 The Black Mambas are South Africa’s first all female anti-poaching unit.
 Patrolling part of the Greater Kruger National Park, they play an important role in protecting the largest single population of rhino in the world, and the area worst hit by the poachers.